This Policy describes how Student Access to Campus Buildings is to be granted and the overall terms regarding the extent of that access.

 - Doors in any building may be unlocked for specific, scheduled events outside normal hours.
-This is a subject of standard requests made to the Campus Events Coordinator, documented on the Events Management System, and communicated to Custodial, Maintenance and Police.
+This is a subject of standard requests made to the Campus Events Coordinator, documented in the Events Management System, and communicated to Custodial, Maintenance, and Police.

 - Facilities will establish and maintain a “Publicly-Open Building Hours List” on the Facilities website based on the standards in #1-3 above, as reported by Building Coordinators.